 - You prefer an alternative method for college funding

 What To Do With Leftover 529 Money

 If you find yourself among the tiny percentage of Americans who not only contribute to a 529 plan (remember only 2.5% of households do this at all), but end up overcontributing, you’ve got some viable options for those stray dollars.

 There is the option to withdraw the money and pay the 10% penalty and income taxes on the earnings.
 This is not a great option, but if you need the cash, it’s the one that will put the most money in your pocket.

 However, you probably don’t need the money if you were in a position to overfund a 529 account in the first place.
 In this case, you will look for someone else who might be able to use the money.
 That could be a sibling of the beneficiary, a first cousin, or even a future child of the beneficiary.
 Some people like to call them Grandchildren (assuming your child was the initial beneficiary).

 Just imagine what two to three decades of tax-free compounding could do for that 529 balance if your college-aged offspring don’t need the money.

 You might also find the most appropriate beneficiary in the mirror.
 How would you feel about paying for room, board, tuition in fees in one of five eligible schools in Paris, France?
-You’ll find hundred of eligible international schools on Page 145 to 155 of this document.
+You’ll find hundred of eligible international schools here.
 There are also two dozen U.S. culinary schools that might be fun to try.

 What’s the Best 529 Plan?